WYCK: History

 For many years WBRE was an NBC radio affiliate.
-In October 1980, the station's call letters were changed to WKRZ.
+In 1953, it spawned Northeast Pennsylvania's first television station, WBRE-TV.
+In October 1980, the Baltimores sold off their radio interests, and the AM station's call letters were changed to WKRZ.

 From 1987 to 1992 the station went through multiple ownership and format changes, resulting in numerous call sign changes, starting with WPLJ in late 1987, followed by WYOM, WBCR (with a Christian radio format), WTSW, and finally, in late 1992, WYCK, simulcasting Scranton's WICK.

 After losing the lease on its tower site in Kingston, WYCK moved its transmitter to east of Wilkes-Barre near the VA Medical Center in the 1990s.
 As a result of this relocation the station had to change its community of license to Plains.

 In 2006, Bold Gold dropped its Oldies radio format in favor of a sports format branded as "The Game", with programming for WYCK along with sister stations WICK located in Scranton and WCDL in Carbondale coming from Fox Sports Radio and Premiere Radio Networks's Jim Rome.
 "The Game" simulcast network also acted as the flagship for Scranton/Wilkes-Barre RailRiders AAA Minor League Baseball radio play-by-play coverage.

 On September 23, 2015 WYCK switched to a simulcast of classic hits-formatted WWRR 104.9 FM Scranton.

-During the springs and summers of 2016 through 2018, WYCK returned to a simulcast of WICK 1400 AM Scranton during Scranton/Wilkes-Barre RailRiders baseball games, in order to provide coverage for fans in Luzerne County who were unable to receive WICK.
+During the springs and summers of 2016 through 2024, WYCK returned to a simulcast of WICK 1400 AM Scranton during Scranton/Wilkes-Barre RailRiders baseball games, in order to provide coverage for fans in Luzerne County who were unable to receive WICK.